ShiWeiCN/Goku/README.md

 **Goku** is available through [Cocoapods](https://cocoapods.org/).

-Add the following to you `Podfile`
+Add the following line to you `Podfile`

 ```
 pod 'Goku', '~> 1.0'